Ranveer Singh: Media image and reception

 In addition to his acting career, Singh launched his own record label in 2019, named IncInk, to promote local musicians.
 He endorses several brands, including Adidas, Head & Shoulders, Ching's, Jack & Jones, Thums Up, and MakeMyTrip.
 Singh is also an investor in Vineeta Singh's start-up Sugar Cosmetics.
 Kroll Inc. (formerly Duff & Phelps) estimated his brand value to be US$63 million, in 2019, the fourth-highest of Indian celebrities.
 In 2022 and 2023, he held the second position, peaking with a brand value of US$203.1 million in the latter year.
 In 2024, he acquired a 50% stake in Elite Mindset, a packaged foods company.

-Off-screen work
+In 2025, a report by Kroll valued his brand at $170.7 million, maintaining his position as India's second most valued celebrity.
+Additionally, his global presence was noted when he became the first Indian actor to be featured on the cover of a major international sports magazine following the success of Dhurandhar.

 Off-screen, Singh is known for his flamboyant fashion sense.
 In July 2022, Singh appeared nude in a photoshoot for Paper magazine.
 A month later, he was summoned by Mumbai Police for questioning in connection with several police complaints that were filed against him after the pictures went viral on social media.
 The image was later used as the cover artwork for the song "Goodbye Evergreen" from Sufjan Stevens's 2023 album Javelin.
 In December 2023, a life-size, wax figure of him was installed at London and Singapore's Madame Tussauds museums.